Anner246/Projects/MappingPoliceViolence_Database/ReadMe.md

 ## Learning Expierence

-This database is not perfectly accurate, however, I will choose to include it here for a few reasons.
+This database is not perfectly accurate, however, I still choose to include it here for a few reasons.
 There were a couple mistakes I made along the way due to inexpierence.
 Despite that the end result is functional and intuitive.
 This project has taught me a lot that I would not have learned just fulfilling the minimum requirements.

-I became very familiar with Excel, learning about power queries and lookup functions, how to save as comma seprated and double check with the notepad.
-I trained my to catch small details and fix any errors I found.
-By far the hardest part of this project was combing through and cleaning the data.
+The hardest part was cleaning and transforming a large amount of inconsistent real-world data.
+I spent a significant amount of time learning Excel, Power Query, lookup functions, CSV formatting, and methods for validating imported data.
+The project taught me the importance of attention to detail and the amount of work required before data is ready for analysis.

 Almost all of the mistakes I made I was able to fix later on in the process save for two.
 To normalize the database I made bridge tables such as IncidentAgency and IncidentVictim, which were created to support many-to-many relationships.
 While creating the sample views and queries I encountered an issue.